timeipert/timeipert/README.md

 Hi there 👋, I'm Tim.
-I'm a scientific assistant at [Corpus monodicum](https://corpus-monodicum.de) and am currently working on my doctoral thesis on the topic of Modality in the Medieval Ages from a statistical point of view.
+I'm a research assistant at [Corpus monodicum](https://corpus-monodicum.de) and am currently working on my doctoral thesis on the topic of Modality in the Medieval Ages from a statistical point of view.
 I am also interested in web development and machine learning.

 ## About Me
 - 🔭 I’m currently working on tools for converting the Corpus monodicum corpus into standardized formats like MEI.
-- 🌱 I’m currently learning to gain an indepth understanding of the (Python) pandas library and Typescript.
-- 🤔 What I want to learn next: How to use docker.
 - 📫 How to reach me: tim.eipert@uni-wuerzburg.de
 - 😄 Pronouns: he/him